Mikkomario/Utopia-Scala/Metropolis/README.md

 - Models for easy post request creation and parsing

 ## Implementation Hints
-Go through the models in package utopia.metropolis.model.partial to understand the standard models and data used in his module and the sub-modules.
+Go through the models in package `utopia.metropolis.model.partial` to understand the standard models and data used in his module and its submodules.

 Also, remember that you may create your own tasks, user roles and description roles in addition to those defined in these base modules.